fieldtrip/website/development/module/fileio.md

 - supporting data in multiple files (i.e. an EEG session with a break in the acquisition)
 - storing the file identifier in the header (prevent fopen+fseek for reading each block)
 - downsampling on the fly, support for different sampling rates in one dataset
-- re-reference EEG data while reading in, and/or add the implicit reference channel
+- rereference EEG data while reading in, and/or add the implicit reference channel
 - instead of specifying a refchan, use a complete linear projection matrix (c.f.
 LDR in neuroscan)

 ## Definition of the function-calls (API)